A Random-Effects Approach to Generalized Linear Mixed Model Analysis of Incomplete Longitudinal Data: Missing responses and covariates

 Note that there are two differences between CCPE and CDOE.
-First, some covariates corresponding to $y_{\rm o}$ may be missing; the records corresponding to the missing covariates of $y_{\rm o}$ cannot be used, so the complete data are only a subset $y_{\rm o}$ and its corresponding covariates.
+First, some covariates corresponding to $y_{\rm o}$ may be missing; the records corresponding to the missing covariates of $y_{\rm o}$ cannot be used in CDOE.
 Second, in addition to $y_{\rm o}$ and $X_{\rm o}$, we also have $X_{\rm m}$, which may provide further information.
 The difference between CCPE and CCE is more easily seen: CCE is obtained by simply fitting (\ref{eq:sub_LMM_o}), while CCPE is obtained by fitting (\ref{eq:LMM_mat}) with $y$ replaced by $\tilde{y}$.

-Again, the question is whether one gains anything by doing CCPE over CDOE, or CCE.
-We investigate this empirically and theoretically in Section 4.2 and Section 5.2.
+Again, a key question is whether one gains anything by doing CCPE over CDOE, or CCE.
+In the simpler case of linear regression, which corresponds to (\ref{eq:LMM_eq}) without the term $Z\alpha$, and assuming there is no missing value in $X_{\rm o}$, it can be shown that CCPE and CCE are exactly the same; thus, in this special case, there is no loss or gain of CCPE over CCE.
+However, this could be due to the fact that $y_{\rm o}$ and $y_{\rm m}$ are independent in this case.
+Under a LMM, there are correlations between $y_{\rm o}$ and $y_{\rm m}$.
+Will this make a difference?

+Our simulation study, presented in Section 4.3, suggests otherwise, that is, there is no gain of CCPE over CCE.
+This no-gain can also be explained theoretically, as we do next.